ad0rx/ultra96v2-accel-base/doc/source/topics/topic1_subsections.rst

 Environment
 ###########

-edit the bin/setup.sh script to suit source the bin/setup.sh script to configure environment psource to source all tool settings pa pop all dirs off directory stack pws cd to project root directory
+| edit the bin/setup.sh script to suit
+| source the bin/setup.sh script to configure environment
+|  psource to source all tool settings
+|  pa pop all dirs off directory stack
+|  pws cd to project root directory

 Vivado Project
 ##############

+| bin/gen-vivado-project.sh
+|  uses ultra96v2-accel-base-bd.tcl

+| install board files
-VIO LEDs
+| VIO LEDs
-JTAG to AXI
+| JTAG to AXI
-VIO PL Reset
+| VIO PL Reset

+| set_property pfm_name {vendor:boardid:name:rev} [current_project]
+| see output of validate_platform -verbose to see fields
+| or use list_property_value and list_property commands

+| Needed to generate output products in OOC in order to get
+| write_hw_platform command to complete sucessfully

+| 'name' fields in the xsa appear to be set by the file name given for
+| xsa file

 PetaLinux Project
 #################

+| disable 96boards-sensors arduino-tools issue

+| build sd card img file for rufus

 Vitis Project
 #############

+| Install board files for u96

 .. ****************